dbome/dataset/scripts/docs/testing/CONTRIBUTE.md

     - Incremental imports:
         - CSV: [Equatorial Guinea](../../scripts/testing/automations/incremental/equatorial-guinea.py)
         - HTML: [Bahrain](../../scripts/testing/automations/incremental/bahrain.py)
-3. Make sure that you are collecting the right metrics (for more details, read section [Metrics collected](#metrics-collected)).
+3. Make sure that you are collecting the right metrics (for more details, read the [Metrics collected](#metrics-collected) section).
 4. Test that the script works and is stable.
-5. Create a pull request with your code!
+5. Create a pull request with your code.

 ## Criteria to accept pull requests
 - Limit your pull request to a single country or a single feature.
 - We welcome code improvements/bug fixes.
-As an example, you can take [#465](https://github.com/owid/covid-19-data/pull/465).
+As an example, you can read [#465](https://github.com/owid/covid-19-data/pull/465).

 You can of course, and we appreciate it very much, create pull requests for other cases.

-Note that files in [public folder](https://github.com/owid/covid-19-data/tree/master/public) are not to be modified via Pull requests.
+Note that files in the [public folder](https://github.com/owid/covid-19-data/tree/master/public) are not to be modified via pull requests.

 ## Metrics collected
 For each country we collect metadata variables such as: